DP 14 Railcar.

 In 2002, Classic Rail Tours sold the train to the Burnie City Council, which developed plans to operate regular public excursions on the Western Line between Burnie and Penguin on the Northwest Coast.
 With a ban on passenger trains in 2006, the railcars remained in storage adjacent to the old Emu Bay Railway station at Burnie.
 Falling victim to arson in 2012 DP13 was partially destroyed, but DP14 escaped without major damage.

 After this DP 13 was sold to a group in Queensland, and DP 14 along with PT 5 was orgainised to be loaned to Don River Railway in 2017 for the want of a safer home.
-Although this was to be short lived as it was purchased by a supporter of L&NER on our behalf and was transported to private property next to Karoola station.
-Restoration is on going for updates on this progress see our blog.
+Although this was to be short lived as it was purchased by a private business operator and was transported to private property at Karoola.

 PT5 is one of several steel-bodied railcar trailers built for the Tasmanian Government